abaird986/aws-modern-application-workshop/README.md

 $(aws ecr get-login --no-include-email)
 ```

-Next, push the image you created to the Amazon ECR repository using the copied tag from above.
+Next, push the image you created to the ECR repository using the copied tag from above.
 Using this command, docker will push your image and all the images it depends on to Amazon ECR:

 ```
 docker push 111111111111.dkr.ecr.us-east-1.amazonaws.com/mythicalmysfits/service:latest